 In the final analysis, I think that the 2019/20 ABRSM Syllabus is one of their best in many years.
 If they have somewhat “played it safe” this time around, the strategy worked: this syllabus is without doubt a triumphant return to form, and cause for genuine celebration.

-When compared side-by-side with their main international competitors, meanwhile – Trinity College and the LCM exams – I feel that ABRSM have with these repertoire selections risen from the bottom of the “leader board” (given the less-than-enthusiastic response to their 2017/18 syllabus) to the top, which is sure to please their loyal users worldwide.
+When compared side-by-side with their main international competitors, meanwhile, I feel that ABRSM have with these repertoire selections risen from the bottom of the “leader board”, given the less-than-enthusiastic response to their 2017/18 syllabus, to the top.

 Of course, no single syllabus can tick every box, be all things to all people, or satisfy every agenda.
 But in terms of accessibility, appeal, benchmarking, imagination and musicality, ABRSM have scored a succession of major goals here.
 Across almost every Grade, ABRSM’ 2019/20 syllabus really is a clear winning choice.